GCCRC-dev/VelloziaMicrobiome/README.md

 # VelloziaMicrobiome - Data and Scripts Repository

-This repository contains data and scripts used for the analysis of 16S rRNA gene amplicon and shotgun metagenome sequencing of the Vellozia microbiome, as published in the paper **Seasonal bacterial profiles of Vellozia with distinct drought adaptations in the megadiverse campos rupestres (2025)**.
+This repository contains data and scripts used for the analysis of 16S rRNA gene amplicon and shotgun metagenome sequencing of the Vellozia microbiome, in the paper **Seasonal bacterial profiles of Vellozia with distinct drought adaptations in the megadiverse campos rupestres (2025)**.

 ---